ghnatiuk/consuming-gherkin/presentation/bdd_with_ragel/01_slide.md

-!SLIDE
+!SLIDE bullets incremental
+# BDD (or TDD, or software development, or whatever)
-# BDD with Ragel
+* with Ragel

 !SLIDE bullets incremental
 * Get Ragel parsing _something_